Blightmud/Blightmud/resources/help/lua_triggers.md

 - `gag`      Gag (don't print) the matched line.
 - `raw`      Match on the raw mud line (ANSI escapes intact)
 - `prompt`   Match against the prompt instead of regular output lines.
+- `count`    Number of times this trigger will match before being removed (default: 0 = infinite)
 - `enabled`  Sets the enabled status of the trigger

 ##